-Provide seed funding-or seek funding from foundations and other organizations, including the Carrboro Tourism Development Authority, to do so-that would help establish a new nonprofit organization that can serve as the hub of arts and creative business activity in Carrboro.
-[Goals 1, 2, 3]
+2. Provide seed funding-or seek funding from foundations and other organizations, including the Carrboro Tourism Development Authority, to do so-that would help establish a new nonprofit organization that can serve as the hub of arts and creative business activity in Carrboro.
+The last statement is no longer needed, based on the recommendation of the Board of Aldermen.
+[Goals 1, 2, 3] The last statement is no longer needed, based on the recommendation of the Board of Aldermen.

-The organization's overall purpose will be to encourage and help coordinate ongoing arts and creative business activity in Carrboro, connecting and facilitating timely conversations among community-based non-profits, businesses, government programs, and individuals.
+The organization's overall purpose will be to encourage and help coordinate ongoing arts and creative business activity in Carrboro, connecting and facilitating timely conversations among community---based non---profits, businesses, government programs, and individuals.
 One example would be connecting creative businesses and entrepreneurial artists to the Town's revolving loan opportunities.
 Another would be applying the creativity of artists to problems faced by businesses.